minimo6caracteres/tyron/README.md

 **Social enterprise**: Tyron's vision is to create a nonprofit open organization to manage the projects.
 ### Values
-:zap: To work to mitigate global warming.
+:recycle: To work to mitigate global warming.

-:zap: To advocate for data rights as human rights.
+:recycle: To advocate for data rights as human rights.

 ### Profits
 The end-users pay for the service through transaction fees.